XHDY-TDT

 XHDY-TDT is a television station broadcasting from its transmitter in San Cristóbal de las Casas, Chiapas and studios in the state capital of Tuxtla Gutiérrez.
 XHDY broadcasts on virtual channel 13 (physical channel 36) and is part of the Telsusa regional network.
+The station carries El Nueve programs.

 History

 XHDY's concession was awarded on June 19, 1984, to José de Jesús Partida Villanueva, a businessman with connections to Televisa.
 In 1993, the station's concession was transferred to Comunicación del Sureste.

 XHDY maintained a partnership with Televisa and carried programming from its Channel 9 Network and FOROtv, and as a Televisa partner, Comunicación del Sureste is defined as within the "preponderant economic agent" in broadcasting for regulatory purposes.
 In 2014, XHDY sourced 72 percent of its broadcast day from Televisa.
 In 2017, simultaneous events prompted XHDY to disaffiliate from Televisa.
 One was the unwinding of many local relationships as Televisa began to multiplex Gala TV and FOROtv on subchannels of its own TV stations in some areas of the country where said programming had been broadcast on a local station, including Tuxtla Gutiérrez and San Cristóbal de las Casas.
 Another was the successful participation of Telsusa Televisión México, S.A. de C.V., a company also controlled by Remigio Ángel González, in the IFT-6 television station auction, in which it acquired TV stations in twelve cities primarily in southern and eastern Mexico.

 On October 18, 2018, XHDY and its sister stations moved to virtual channel 13.